adjust/android_sdk/doc/migrate.md

-## Migrate to AdjustIo SDK for Android v2.1.6
+## Migrate to Adjust SDK for Android v2.1.6

 0. In order to save some time later on you might want to check your current SDK Version.
 You can find that value in a constant named `CLIENT_SDK` (or